SalK91/convex_optimization/docs/convex/16_subgradients.md

 - the hinge loss $ \max\{0,\, 1 - y w^\top x\} $ used in SVMs,
 - regularisers like total variation or indicator functions of convex sets.

-Although these functions have “kinks”, they remain convex—and convexity guarantees the existence of supporting hyperplanes at every point.
+Although these functions have “kinks”, they remain convex and convexity guarantees the existence of supporting hyperplanes at every point.

 ## Subgradients and the Subdifferential